 The (#10453)AP MLD ID subfield indicates the identifier of the AP MLD whose MLD information is carried in the Basic Multi-Link element. (#11393)The (#10453)AP MLD ID subfield is not present in the Basic Multi-Link element included in a frame sent by a non-AP STA affiliated with a non-AP MLD.
 The (#10453)AP MLD ID subfield is not present in the Basic Multi-Link element when the element is carried in a Beacon, (Re)Association Response, Authentication, or Probe Response frame that is not a (#11318)multi-link probe response.
 The condition for the presence of the (#10453)AP MLD ID subfield in a (#11318)multi-link probe response is defined in 35.3.4.2 (Use of multi-link probe request and response(#11318)).

+The Extended MLD Capabilities and Operations subfield is present in the Common Info field of the Basic Multi-Link element carried in a Beacon, Probe Response, and (Re)Association Response frames.

+The format of the Extended MLD Capabilities and Operations subfield is defined in Figure 9-1002xx (Extended MLD Capabilities and Operations subfield format).

+The subfields of the Extended MLD Capabilities and Operations subfield are defined in Table 9-401xx (Subfields of the Extended MLD Capabilities and Operations subfield).